duskpeterson: The lowercased letters D and P, joined together (Default)

 [personal profile] kingstoken posting in [community profile] fancake

-Fandom: Sherlock Holmes (tagged as both books and Granada)
+Fandom: Sherlock Holmes (tagged both books and Granada)

 Pairings/Characters: Holmes/Watson